feixuxi/Ventilator/design/conop.md

 ## Document Content

 - Summary of key constraints
-- Understanding of current intra-breath cycle control for the development (“Pizza”) board.
+- Understanding of current intra-breath cycle control for the development ("Pizza") board.
 - Preliminary description of system operation for next iteration of system with O2 mixing
 - Envisioned Inter and Intra-breath cycle control states
 - Open questions / points to resolve.